m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 After a business surveys the security landscape of their organization, they then have to implement the security measures.
 This implementation step requires awareness of the various security solutions and controls present in the market.

 Additionally, organizations must perform a cost-benefit analysis before deploying a particular solution.
-While a business wants to reduce risk, they likely don’t want to spend more than the value of the asset they are protecting.
+While a business wants to reduce risk, they likely don't want to spend more than the value of the asset they are protecting.

 Finally, a business must understand how the employees operate within the organization and the various workflows that a new security implementation can impact.
 Employees are likely to skirt security measures that drastically hinder their productivity.